woppuyu/Barangay-Bonliw-Final-Project/README.md

 Expected output:
 ```
+Email transporter is ready to send messages
 Connected to PostgreSQL and ensured schema
 Server running on http://localhost:3000
 ```

+**Note**: If you see "Email transporter verification failed", double-check your Gmail App Password in `.env`.

 ### Step 7: Access the Application